 Difficulty Level Of The Chadar Trek:

 The Chadar Trek is a unique experience, but the adverse conditions and an astonishing height of 11,123 meters make it a difficult journey.
 In such a situation, physical fitness becomes critical.
-A physically healthy person can complete the trek; however, lots of precautions are to be taken.
+A physically healthy person can complete the trek; however, many precautions must be taken.

-Tilat Sumdo- It is a campsite for the Chadar trek where you can view the Himalayas.
+Tilat Sumdo is a campsite for the Chadar trek where you can view the Himalayas.

 Shinra Koma is 10 km away from Tilat sumdo, which has scenic beauty and spellbound tourists.